Table of Contents

-Screening tests/ medical surveillance are medical tests or procedures performed on an asymptomatic member of a population to confirm whether a person is at risk for any disease, earlier than diagnosis through its symptoms, to cure it timely.
+Screening tests/medical surveillance are medical tests or procedures performed on an asymptomatic member of the population to confirm whether a person is at risk for any disease, earlier than diagnosis through its symptoms, to cure it timely.
 It helps in grabbing a problem at a treatable stage to take preventative measures instead of choosing cures for it.

 Screening tests are of major importance when it is used to identify diseases which are fatal and are desired to be cured timely to avoid any dangerous consequences.
-These tests have resulted due to evolution of biology which are very helpful in medical treatments.
+These tests have resulted due to the evolution of biology which are very helpful in medical treatments.